MrMineDe/pakt/README.md

 # Pakt
-Pakt (PAcman KaTegories) is a Pacman shell wrapper for categorizing packages.
+Pakt (PAcman KaTegories) is a POSIX-compliant Pacman shell wrapper for categorizing packages.

 ## What are categories?
 You can order the packages you install in categories.
 They are stored in plain text files at `$XDG_DATA_HOME/pakt/`, like this: